Genymobile/scrcpy/doc/virtual_display.md

 scrcpy --new-display=1920x1080
 scrcpy --new-display=1920x1080/420  # force 420 dpi
-scrcpy --new-display         # use the main display size and density scrcpy --new-display -m1920  # ... scaled to fit a max size of 1920 scrcpy --new-display=/240    # use the main display size and 240 dpi
+scrcpy --new-display         # use the main display size and density scrcpy --new-display=/240    # use the main display size and 240 dpi
 ```